The Big Island

 Ho‘okena Beach Park

-My favorite spot for snorkeling on the island!
-Be sure to get there early because the small parking lot does fill up fast.
-Tip: enter the water from the left most side to avoid getting crashed into by rocks and coral.
+My favorite snorkeling spot on the island!
+Arrive early as parking fills up fast.
+Enter the water from the left to avoid rocks and coral.

 Kona